-GEO 100 World Geography (3) i, ii, lii.
+GEO 100 World Geography (3) i, ii, ill.
 Introductory course which emphasizes the interrelationships between humans and the natural environment.

-GEO 150 The Geography of Human Environments (3) i.
-An introduction to the discipline of geography, covering the four traditions of geography: human-environment relations, spatial analysis, earth's processes and regional analysis.
+GEO 150 The Geography of Human Environments (3) I. An introduction to the discipline of geography, covering the four traditions of geography: human-environment relations; spatial analysis; earth s processes; and regional analysis.

-GEO 210 Geography of the United States and Canada (3).
+GEÓ 210 Geography of the United States and Canada (3).
 Regional study of the physical, cultural and economic geography of the United States and Canada.
-Prerequisite:

-A course in geography.
+Prerequisite: A course in geography.

 GEO 320 Geography of Europe (3).
 The nations and regions of Europe west of the Soviet Union, with present economics as a result of cultural and physical differences in the environment; trends of development as affected by new political and economic factors.
-Prerequisite: A course in geography of European history.
+Prerequisite: A course in geography or European history.

 GEO 330 Economic Geography (3).
-Patterns of distribution, production, and consumption of the world's goods; causal factors of geographic location of agricultural, industrial, and extractive production; world trade routes, increasing industrial production, problems of nonindustrial nations.
+Patterns of distribution, production, and consumption of the world s goods; causal factors of geographic location on agricultural, industrial, and extractive production; world trade routes, increasing industrial production, problems of non-industrial nations.